rainahlga/CSARCH2-HCI-Virtual-Exhibit/README.md

 - Explaining the format and syntax of .astro and .mdx.

-The group learned and navigated through unfamiliar syntax and approaches that seemed more difficult and faster.
-The lack of sufficient knowledge while navigating through implementing API elements proved both insightful and convenient.
-Additionally, debugging, especially with the unfamiliar package versions of astro
+The group learned to navigate unfamiliar syntax and development approaches that initially seemed difficult and time-consuming.
+AI tools helped the members explore APIs, understand code structure, review styling approaches, and diagnose unfamiliar Astro and React package-version problems.
+However, the group remained responsible for revising the suggestions, integrating the code, verifying the sources, testing the interactive elements, and confirming that the final website followed the project requirements.

 # References :
 - Components. (n.d.).
 Docs. https://docs.astro.build/en/basics/astro-components/